MahApps/MahApps.Metro/readme.md

 ### Contributions

-If you've improved MahApps.Metro and think that other people would enjoy it, submit a pull request to the ```dev``` branch.
+If you've improved MahApps.Metro and think that other people would enjoy it, submit a pull request.

 ### IRC chatroom